-- Thinking Bears are the Only Threat – Yes, bears and other large wildlife are capable of turning a fun hike into a life-or-death situation.
+- Thinking Bears are the Only Threat – Yes, bears and other large wildlife can turn a fun hike into a life-or-death situation.
 While there is a chance of falling victim to a bear or cougar, drowning and falling are far more common incidents that take hikers’ lives.

 - Choosing the Wrong Shoes – Hiking is hard on the body, especially the feet.
-This is why choosing the right footwear is absolutely essential.
-Developing blisters, corns, bunions or heel spurs thanks to a bad pair of shoes or boots will leave anyone vulnerable.
+This is why choosing the proper footwear is absolutely essential.
+Developing blisters, corns, bunions, or heel spurs, thanks to a bad pair of shoes or boots, will leave anyone vulnerable.

-- Ignoring the Weather – Before leaving for a hike, it is absolutely vital to check the weather forecast first.
-A beautiful, sunny day can turn into a torrential downpour in a flash, leaving hikers caught in it in a survival situation.
+- Ignoring the Weather – Before leaving for a hike, checking the weather forecast first is vital.
+A beautiful, sunny day can turn into a torrential downpour in a flash, leaving hikers caught in a survival situation.
 Hypothermia caused by rain can be life-threatening.

 - Not Giving Out Important Information – Before heading to the hills, it’s important to let someone know the who, where, and when of the trip.
 This way, if something happens, they can send Search and Rescue (SAR) to the exact location of the hike and let first responders know who to look for.

 - Demanding More Than the Body is Capable of – Overestimating physical capabilities is a dangerous mistake.
 Exhaustion will force a person to stop everything and rest.
-Additionally, if they don’t have the adequate supplies to replace lost fluids and electrolytes, they could be in big trouble.
+Additionally, they could be in big trouble if they don’t have adequate supplies to replace lost fluids and electrolytes.

 - Leaving the Trail – Getting lost is a surefire way to find oneself in a bad situation in the wild.
 The marked trail is generally safe, but leaving it puts one at risk of falls, on top of losing sight of the path.